cb0806151/cbh-mancala/README.md

 - clean up test file
 - fix issue with betting
 - add in win logic for emptying the board to the person whose side of the board still has pieces
+- update gameEnds function to send back a final copy of the state

 Backlog
 - record video